 - a) The definition of MTBI;

 - b) Signs and symptoms of MTBI;

 - c) How MTBIs may occur;

 - d) Practices regarding prevention; and

 - e) Guidelines for the return to school and school activities for a student who has suffered an MTBI, even if the injury occurred outside of school.

-The district will provide a link on its website to the above list of information on the State Education Department's and Department of Health's websites.
+The District provides a link on its website to this list of information from the NYSED's and Department of Health's websites.

 Identification of Concussion and Removal from Athletic Activities